27 States Have Banned Gender-Affirming Care for Trans Youth. The Federal Government Wants to Make It Worse.

 Where the Bans Stand

 Twenty-seven states now restrict or ban gender-affirming medical care for transgender minors.
-That includes puberty blockers, hormone therapy, and surgery.
+That includes puberty blockers and hormone therapy.
 Most of these laws passed between 2023 and 2025.

 The ruling did not ban care nationally.
 But it removed the main constitutional argument against state bans, leaving 25 existing laws intact and clearing the path for more.